Despite concerns, state grants early release for child molester with multiple convictions

 Duquette molested at least five boys in East Baton Rouge Parish including two of Melissa's brothers.

-"Eleven days before Christmas, the year it happened, one of my brothers attempted suicide at recess at school when they asked him why.
-He told them what happened.
+"Eleven days before Christmas, the year it happened, one of my brothers attempted suicide at recess at school.
+When they asked him why, he told them what happened.
 My other brother coped by molesting me," Melissa said.

 He was convicted in 1994 and sentenced to 30 years.
 As he was getting sex offender rehabilitation, Duquette offended again and was caught with a 10-year-old in Texas.